-Postdocs are encouraged to use their annual time during the fiscal year (July 1 to June 30) in which it is accrued.
-However, it is possible to have accrued but unused hours as of June 30.
+Eligible employees are encouraged to use their annual time during the fiscal year (July 1 to June 30) in which it is accrued.
+However, it is possible for an employee to have accrued but unused days as of June 30.

-- Full-time postdocs can carry over up to forty (40) accrued but unused hours of annual time. - Part-time postdocs can carry over up to twenty (20) accrued but unused hours of annual time.
+- Full-time employees can carry over up to forty (40) accrued but unused hours of annual time. - Part-time employees can carry over up to twenty (20) accrued but unused hours of annual time.